Is it smart for the US to export LNG

 They need to bridge some very conventional requirements.
 And they need to do so in the new, madhouse LNG world.

-Understand: contrary to many opinions, LNG is still a very old fashioned business.
-A large project needs some form of financial guarantees.
+Understand: contrary to many opinions, LNG is still a very old-fashioned business.
+A large project needs some form of financial guarantee.
 Otherwise, lenders would not underwrite it.

 Not so in LNG.